-The series of legal measures (including SFDR) requiring firms that manage investment funds to provide transparency on how they integrate sustainability considerations into the investment process with respect to the investment funds they manage (the EU sustainable finance action plan) is being introduced in the European Union on a phased basis and some elements (for example supporting regulatory technical standards) were subject to implementation delays.
+The series of legal measures (including SFDR) requiring firms that manage provide investment funds to transparency on how they integrate sustainability considerations into the investment process with respect to the investment funds they manage (the EU sustainable finance action plan) is being introduced in the European Union on a phased basis and some elements (for example supporting regulatory technical subject standards) were to implementation delays.

-The Manager and the ICAV seek to comply with all legal obligations applicable to it but notes there may be challenges in meeting all the requirements of these legal measures as they are introduced.
+The Manager and the ICAV seek to comply with all legal obligations applicable to it but notes there may be challenges all in meeting the requirements of these legal measures as they are introduced.
 The Manager and the ICAV may be required to incur costs in order to comply with these new requirements as part of the initial implementation phase and to incur further costs as the requirements change and further elements are introduced.
-This could be the case in particular if there are adverse political developments changes in or government policies as the progresses. implementation phase These elements could impact on the viability of the Funds and their returns.
+This could be the case in particular if there are adverse political developments or changes in government policies as the implementation phase progresses.
+These elements could impact on the viability of the Funds and their returns.